 Practical.
 Harm reduction uses effective strategies to reduce harm from potentially dangerous activities.
 If something doesn’t work, it’s abandoned.
-Harm reduction doesn’t keep doing the same thing over and over, expecting different results.
+Harm reduction doesn’t keep doing the same thing over and over.
+All the while expecting different results.

 Realistic.
 People have been drinking for at least 12,000 years.
 They’re not likely to stop.
-Prohibition has been tried around the world and it has never worked.
+Prohibition has been tried around the world.
+Yet it’s never worked.
 To the contrary, it creates new problems.

 Non-judgmental.
-It doesn’t label people as alcoholics, irresponsible, weak, or sick.
+It doesn’t label people.
 People shouldn’t be labeled but helped.

 Supportive.
-Harm reduction helps people help themselves toward their behavioral goals.
+Harm reduction helps people help themselves.
+And it’s toward their behavioral goals.

 Non-authoritarian.
 It doesn’t tell people what their behavioral goals should be.

 Humane.
-It meets people where they are in terms of their readiness to change behavior.
+It meets people where they are in terms of their readiness to change.
 It doesn’t reject people until they reach a certain point in their readiness to change.

 Non-coercive.
 Harm reduction doesn’t insist on abstinence.
 But it recognizes that this may be an ideal outcome.